wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Changelog ==

+= 2.3.1 =
+* Set CSS for the list style to prevent dots in some themes
+* Added span element with class "post-title" around the title
+* Tested successfully with WordPress 4.2

 = 2.3 =
 * Added option to keep aspect ratios of the original images
 * Added option to hide the post title in the list